 When selling products, you have to think about the timing.
 Try to tap into impulse buyers by creating a sense of urgency around your emails.

-Signing up for an affiliate program is a common monetization tactic used by content creators.
+Signing up for an affiliate program is a common monetization tactic content creators use.

 You typically earn commissions for these referral programs via affiliate links.

-If you are inserting them in your blog posts or social media profiles, your newsletter is just another traffic source.
+If you insert them in your blog posts or social media profiles, your newsletter is just another traffic source.

-A good rule of thumb is to only promote links that are contextual to the topic you are writing about for that issue.
+A good rule of thumb is only to promote links contextual to the topic you are writing about for that issue.

 As the name implies, seasonal promos are offers or discounts tied to a particular event in a year.